nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 ### Retrieving subject areas

-Previously, in our `ScrapeCourses` function, there was the following line used to get all of the subject areas to scrape courses from:
+Previously, in the `ScrapeCourses` function, there was the following line used to get all of the subject areas to scrape courses from:

 ```go
 var subjectAreas = ScrapeSubjectAreas()